 About Me

-I was at the University of Georgia through the spring of 2022.
-Previously I was at Vanderbilt University from 2017, and an FWF Postdoctoral Researcher at the Institute of Analysis and Number Theory at Graz University of Technology from 2014.
-I was also a visitor at the ESI at the University of Vienna and ICERM at Brown University, and a summer researcher at MSRI and the Aspen Center for Physics.
+Previously: I was at the University of Georgia through the spring of 2022; at Vanderbilt University as part of their Center for Constructive Approximation and the Data Science Institute. from 2017; and an FWF Postdoctoral Researcher at the Institute of Analysis and Number Theory at Graz University of Technology from 2014.
+I have also been a visitor at the ESI at the University of Vienna; ICERM at Brown University, and a summer researcher at MSRI and the Aspen Center for Physics.
 Due to the COVID-19 lockdown, I was a remote visitor at the Fields Institute in 2021 and the ESI in 2022.

 I studied at Haverford College and the University of Pittsburgh.